More details are coming soon.

 FSN treats the afflicted area or organ by stimulating its healthy counterpart, thus making it undoubtedly not only safer than traditional acupuncture but also much less painful and sensitive, since there is very few nerve endings in subcutaneous layer.

-However, one should also remember that FSN, like all the other needling techniques, may sometimes have some temporary minor adverse effects, such as a couple of drops of blood where the needle perforates the skin or, in rare occurrences, a short bout of dizziness.
+However, one should also remember that FSN, like all the other needling techniques, may sometimes have some temporary minor adverse effects, occasional small amount of bleeding and bruising of the skin or, in rare occurrences, a short bout of dizziness.

 Although FSN needle is slight thicker than conventional acupuncture needle, as it is inserted by an applicator, the insertion is almost painless.
 In addition, as FSN only use one or two needles, plus patients requested no sensation (de-qi), while convention acupuncture uses 10-20 needles and requesting patients have sore or heaviness sensations.
 That is why some children would choose FSN rather than conventional acupuncture.

 Treatments are fully insured for all patients seen by Catherine Huang.